Gluten-Free Garlic Butter Parmesan Spaghetti

 FAQ

-- This is best eaten right away, but you can reheat gently with a splash of hot water and a pat of butter or a drizzle of olive oil to bring the emulsion back.
+- This dish tastes best right after cooking, but you can hold it on low heat with splashes of pasta water.
+For leftovers, reheat gently with more water and a knob of butter or oil to revive the sauce.

 Serving Suggestions